patrickmcelwee/vivo-triple-inspector/README.md

 vivo-triple-inspector
 =====================

 Inspect VIVO triples related to a specified VIVO uri.
-Two files:

-# Usage
+Inspectors consists of two HTML files files:

-1. inspector-request.html  Present a form to a user where the user can type in a VIVO URI.
+1. `inspector-request.html`  Present a form to a user where the user can type in a VIVO URI.
 Submit the form via a GET to inspector-results.html
-1. inspector-results.html Receive a VIVO URI via a GET, create a SPARQL query to return the triples that have the specified URI as the subject.
+1. `inspector-results.html` Receive a VIVO URI via a GET, create a SPARQL query to return the triples that have the specified URI as the subject.
 Display the triples using D3.js in three columns:
     1. Show the predicate as a link to the predicate definition